Rex-Mao/Rex-Mao.github.io/source/_posts/Operating-System-Ucore-Lab1.md

 };
 ```
 According to the structure, we can know that an item consist of 64bit aka 8bytes.
-The low 16-32 bits saved the segment selector and we can use this to query segdesc from the GDT so that we can get the segment base addr.
+The low 16-32 bits saved the segment selector and we can use this to query segdesc from the GDT so that we can get the segment base address.